Who Can Represent You With Your Hail/Wind Damage Claim

 In the absence of such proof of loss or if the adjuster is simply not accepting the sales presentation from the roofing contractor as being definitive, the policyholder will likely be unsuccessful in his attempt to obtain more than what the adjuster initially values the loss to be – whether the adjuster is correct or not.

-Since the roofing contractor does not officially represent the policyholder with his claim, the adjuster has the freedom to totally disregard anything that the contractor directly presents to him.
+Since the roofing contractor does not officially represent the policyholder with his claim, the adjuster can disregard anything that the contractor directly presents to him.
 Where the insurance company’s adjuster must respond to your written requests in writing, he can reject arguments presented by your roofing contractor without justification or explanation.
-In certain instances, the insurance adjuster will go as far as to ignore or refuse to communicate with the roofing contractor on site since there is no requirement for him to do so.
+In certain instances, the insurance adjuster will go as far as to ignore or refuse to communicate with the roofing contractor on site since he is not required to do so.

 Keep this in mind when you decide to ask your roofing contractor to present your roofing claim to your insurance company.
 A “no” to your roofing contractor from your insurance adjuster is not always the final word.